pulp-platform/stream-ebpc/README.md

 stimuli data, so only a fraction of the feature maps are actually fed to the hardware (the fraction can be changed with the `FMAP_FRAC` variable).

+## Simulating the Designs with the RTL TBs

+In the `rtl_tb` folder, there are file-based testbenches for the EBPC encoder and decoder.
+Compilation and simulation scripts for Mentor QuestaSim and Cadence IUS (unsupported) are included.
+To simulate the designs using these file-based testbenches, you will need to perform 3
+steps:

+1. Adapt the `CADENCE_IUS` or `QUESTA_VLOG` and `QUESTA_VSIM` variables
+    in the `compile_sim_{design}.sh` scripts to your system - usually, the appropriate values are `xrun`, `vlog` and `vsim` respectively.
+2. Generate stimuli using the python script in the `py/stimuli_gen` folder.
+It can be configured to generate feature map stimuli from various networks, using a configurable fraction of the feature maps (using all feature maps would result in excessive file sizes and simulation times).
+Edit the script to configure parameters such as `BASE_STIM_DIRECTORY` (where stimuli files are stored), `NETS` (which nets are used to extract feature map stimuli - `random` and `all_zeros` are also valid options) etc.
+3.  configure the correct stimuli file paths in the `ebpc_encoder_tb.sv` and `ebpc_decoder_tb.sv` files in the `rtl_tb` subfolders.

+If any issues arise, do not hesitate to contact us.

 ## Contact